Richeskelechi/techinnover-E-commerce/README.md

 JWT_EXPIRY=

 PORT=

 ```
 The above are the envs that will allow our application to run currently.
 Ensure you have the database creatd.
+please copy and paste the keys in you just created .env file and fill in the values.

 ## Running the app